Ojay97-hub/Jungle-Peaks-Brewing-Co/README.md

-### User stories
+### User stories outlined
-Will include won't have's with moscow
+In the initial planning these were the user stories to complete:

 | ID   | User Role       | Epic                    | User Story                                                                                               | MoSCoW Criteria |
 |------|-----------------|-------------------------|---------------------------------------------------------------------------------------------------------|-----------------|